HandiSutriyan/RN-Video-Gallery/README.md

-# React Native DumbWays Boilerplate
+# Video gallery using React Native DumbWays Boilerplate

 This is a complete React Native Boilerplate including React Navigator, Redux, and Nativebase.
 This Boilerplate helps u quickly jump to code as soon as possible without being confuse about structures, and setup.
 We make it as modular as possible to avoid headache on a big app with a big team.